Libensemble/libensemble/docs/tutorials/cwp_calib_tutorial.rst

 In the above matrix, ``Y`` is a matrix of ``sim_f`` evaluations of ``(Theta, x)`` pairs, and forms the basis for building the regression model within the ``gen_f``.
+Such evaluations are performed until some error threshold is reached, at which point the generator exits and returns, initiating the shutdown of the libEnsemble routine.

 The following is a pseudocode overview of the generator::